 Prep Work is Your Golden Ticket to the Career Expo

-800+ students are expected to attend the Fall Career Expo.
+Hundreds of Lehigh students attend the Career Expo each semester.
 How can you compete?
-The best way to stand out from the crowd will be the work you do before you ever step into the building.
+The best way to stand out from the crowd will be the work you do before you connect with an employer.

 Practice your pitch

-As you approach each table at the career expo, be ready to introduce and sell yourself.
-Lead with a handshake, make eye contact, smile and avoid a robotic, memorized speech.
+As you approach each employer, be ready to introduce and sell yourself.
+Lead with a handshake (if in person) and a confident hello and smile, make eye contact (know where you camera is if a virtual event), and avoid a robotic, memorized speech.
 Organize your thoughts and practice the content before the event so you can use the information to start a conversation.

 30 second commercial content: